Can You Bring Cameras and Batteries on a Plane? A Complete Guide

 • Remove batteries from your cameras and place them in separate protective cases or containers.

-• Place your camera bag in the overhead compartment or under the seat in front of you to keep it within your sight and control.
+• Place your camera bag in the overhead hold or under the seat in front of you to keep it within your sight and control.

 When choosing a camera bag, consider one with customizable compartments to fit your specific gear.
 This will help prevent items from shifting and bumping into each other during travel, reducing the risk of damage.
 Additionally, opt for a bag with water-resistant material to protect your equipment from unexpected spills or light rain.